jkulton/gistkv/README.md

 g.update(score: 11, days: ["Saturday"]) # update multiple keys at once
 ```
 The above example code resulted in [this gist](https://gist.github.com/jkulton/67df2395daa634c6f4c3a783847324be).

+It's also possible to create a read-only `GistKV::Client` by omitting the GitHub access token on creation.
+Please note this client will be subject to the GitHub API's public rate limits.
+[See docs for more info](https://docs.github.com/en/rest).

 ## Important Details